 My Musings – Like the rest of the Bible (Old and New Testaments), the book of Proverbs was expired (breathed out), from the Holy Spirit through the agency of the various human writers.
-Words from God useful “teaching, rebuking, correcting, and training in righteousness.” ‘ing – the product or result of an action or process.
+Words from God that are useful for “teaching, rebuking, correcting, and training in righteousness.”
+With the suffix ‘ing – the product or result of an action or process.

 - Attaining – Success in achieving something that one desires and has worked for (wisdom and discipline).

 - Understanding – Mental grasp, power to comprehend (words of insight).